 This week’s tool was very easy to choose.
 On an average day at Learn Inbound HQ, our desks look a little bit like this..

 We’re not particularly proud of it, but our ability to effectively organise simple tasks is usually decided by whoever has the biggest packet of Post-It notes to play with.
-Needless to say our office supplies budget couldn’t be stretched much further, so in a similar vain to last week’s post we wanted to find another tool that would make a boring task a little bit easier.
+Needless to say, our office supplies budget couldn’t be stretched much further, so in a similar vein to last week’s post we wanted to find another tool that would make a boring task a little bit easier.